RyanNgCT/CS2106-prep/Week 6/Lecture 6 - Synchronization.md

 ## A. Race Condition
+> A **cooperating process** is one that can affect or be affected by other processes executing in the system.
+- directly share a logical address space (shared memory) or are allowed to share data only through messages
+- cannot have concurrent access to shared data by cooperating processes $\implies$ leads to **data inconsistency**

 > **concurrency** is the technique used by processors (alongside CPU scheduling) that distributes computing resources amongst executable entities
 - creates the illusion that the processes are all running at once